Honored Literature

 Dedication to French Literature and Culture

-The Nicosia Book Fest 2025 has the honor of hosting France as the guest country, highlighting its rich culture and timeless literary tradition.
-This tribute brings French poetry, literature, and the arts into focus, through a multidimensional program of events, presentations, and discussions.
+The Nicosia Book Fest 2026 has the honor of hosting Spain as its featured country, highlighting its multifaceted culture and deeply rooted literary tradition.
+This year’s tribute brings Spanish literature, poetry, and the arts to the forefront through a rich, multidimensional program of events, presentations, and creative activities.

-As part of this year’s tribute, the festival offers innovative activities for children and adults that will showcase French culture and literature.
-Come and discover together the magical world of French cultural heritage!
+As part of this year’s tribute, the festival offers innovative activities for both children and adults, showcasing the vibrancy and richness of Spanish culture.
+Join us in discovering the fascinating world of Spanish literature and art!